Knee sprains may be caused by:

-- Blow to the outer or inner side of the knee
+- A blow to the outer or inner side of the knee

-- Blow to the front of the knee while the knee is bent and the foot is firmly planted on the ground
+- A blow to the front of the knee while the knee is bent and the foot is firmly planted on the ground

 - MRI scan

 A minimally invasive procedure may be done to look inside of your knee.
-This can be done with arthroscopy .
+This is called an arthroscopy.

 - Grade 1

 - Stretching and micro-tearing of ligament tissue

 - Partial tearing of ligament tissue

 - Mild instability of the joint when tested